-Celebrities in LDA Creations
+Celebrities in LDA creations

-Rita Dominic looks glamorous in a beautiful blush organza creation with floral embroidery.
+Rita Dominic looks glamorous in LDA’s beautiful blush organza creation with floral embroidery.
 The figure-hugging gown has a knee-high center slit.
 She rounds off the look with delicate high-heeled slippers and a gold clutch purse.

-Lanre Da Silva Ajayi’s Artistic Statement Collection 2017
+Lanre Da Silva Ajayi’s artistic statement collection 2017

 Da Silva-Ajayi’s ‘Artistic Statement’ collection was meant to showcase ‘wearable art’.
 The above stunning creations achieve the goal as they feature colorful handpainted motifs.
 They are even more striking as they are set against the background of rich textured fabric.

 Lanre Da Silva Ajayi derives her inspiration from the Victorian era.
 This can be seen in the above black velvet gown that has taffeta ruffles peeping out of the skirt at the bottom.
 The peplum silhouette outfit has a sparkling embellishment at the knee which looks striking against the black background.